etbelle/Portfolio/Resume/Readme.txt

-The most up to date non-tailored resumes for project management and Quality assurance related work.
+The most up to date non-tailored resumes for project management and Quality Assurance related work.